 As shown, the datapath has 4 8-bit inputs which connect to two multipliers followed by an adder.
 The green boxes are all registers of the specified widths.
 You can create the datapath entity however you want, but it must synthesize to the exact structure shown.
-Therefore, I would recommend a structural description of registers, multipliers, and an adder.
 The multipliers should generate a 16-bit output and the adder should produce a 17-bit output to prevent overflow.